Tina's Groove

-Tina's Groove is a comic strip by Rina Piccolo with a restaurant setting.
+Tina's Groove is a Canadian comic strip by Rina Piccolo with a restaurant setting.
 Distributed by King Features Syndicate, it began in 2002.
 The comic strip ended its run on July 2, 2017.

 Characters and story

 "Tina’s Groove chronicled the personal and workplace adventures of a single, smart, attractive waitress who worked at Pepper’s restaurant.
 Shrewdly self-aware, Tina refuted clichéd notions of single women as neurotics obsessed with career or marriage.
 Tina found her groove and empowered herself by embracing life and everyone she met head-on."